PolusAI/image-tools/formats/polus-ome-converter-plugin/README.md

-# OME Zarr Converter (v0.5.0)
+# OME Converter (v0.1.0)

-This WIPP plugin converts BioFormats supported data types to the OME Zarr and Zarr OME fileformat.
+This WIPP plugin converts BioFormats supported data types to the OME Zarr and Zarr OME file format.
 This is not a complete implementation, rather it implements a file format similar to the OME tiled tiff specification used by WIPP.
 Chunk sizes are 1024x1024x1x1x1, and OME metadata is stored as a Zarr attribute.